• Skip to primary navigation

 If you’re like me, you probably felt destined to a life of soft whole-wheat or soft corn tortillas for your healthy tacos.
 I had no problem ditching the idea of meat tacos.
 But, I gotta be honest.
 I grew pretty tired of soft taco shells pretty quick.

 So, one day I fired up the oven and draped some tortillas over the oven racks.
 It was sheer genius.
 Or, so I thought.
 That was until I realized this was already a thing.
-My celebrity was short lived.
+My celebrity was short-lived.
 Still, I felt this information should be available to the general public.

 Crunchy baked taco shells tortillas on oven rack.

-How To Make Crunchy Baked Taco Shells
+How To Make Crispy Taco Shells

 The hardest part about this recipe is not burning yourself.
 I know…I’ve done it.

-Preheat your oven to 350 degrees.
-Then, once it’s ready, carefully drape the corn tortillas over two spaces on the oven rack.
-Why 2 spaces?
-Because it creates a nice little flat bottom so the taco shells will stand on their own.
-And, that’s awesome because you won’t have to hold the shell while you’re loading it with stuff.
+Why two spaces?
+Because it creates a nice little flat bottom so that the taco shells will stand on their own.
+And that’s awesome because you won’t have to hold the shell while you’re loading it with stuff.

-Now, simply let them bake until they’re golden-brownish.
-Usually around 10-15 minutes.
-Learn your appliances because you’ll need to feel it out.
-Because if you take the tortillas out too early, they’ll be chewy.
+If you take the tortillas out too early, they’ll be chewy.
 If you take them out too late, you’ll burn them.
-But, 10-15 minutes seems to be the sweet spot.
+But 10-15 minutes seems to be the sweet spot.

 Once the taco shells are ready, use an oven mitt to remove them.
 Please, use an oven mitt.
 I tried to be all cool and use my bare hands once.
 ONCE!